1.1. Paternity leave is the right to take paid leave to care for a child or support the birth parent or primary adopter.

 - the child’s adopter

-- the husband or partner (including civil partnerships) of the child’s adopter
+- the spouse or partner/same sex partner of the child’s adopter

-2.3 The University may request you provide a signed declaration that you satisfy the conditions of entitlement to paternity leave, and that your absence from work will be for the purpose of caring for the child or supporting the child’s mother or adopter.
+2.3 The University may request you provide a signed declaration that you satisfy the conditions of entitlement to paternity leave, and that your absence from work will be for the purpose of caring for the child or supporting the child’s birth parent or adopter.

 2.4 Slightly different rules apply if the child is being adopted from overseas.
 In this case, the adoptive parent must have at least 26 weeks’ continuous service and this must: